FixedEffects/FixedEffectModels.jl/README.md

 #> | 1380 | 122.503 | 57.7017 |
 ```

-This allows to examine graphically the relation between two variables after partialing out the variation due to control variables.
+`partial_out` allows to examine graphically the relation between two variables after partialing out the variation due to control variables.
 For instance, the relationship between SepalLength seems to be decreasing in SepalWidth in the `iris` dataset
 ```julia
 using  RDatasets, DataFrames, Gadfly, FixedEffectModels df = dataset("datasets", "iris")